amirda9/NAS2/README.md

 ## Problem Statement

-My problem statement is to build a deep learning model that can predict the sentiment of movie reviews with high accuracy.
-To achieve this, I use a dataset of movie reviews and their corresponding sentiment labels (positive or negative).
+My problem statement is to build a superior GAN in order to generate images that are more realistic than the original images.
+The original images are from the CIFAR10 and STL10 datasets.
+The GAN is trained on the CIFAR10 and STL10 datasets.
+The GAN is then used to generate images that are more realistic than the original images.

 ## Dataset